 - You have an inadequate amount of repeat customers

-Let’s look at how to build a customer base, as well as solve each problem with different types of customer engagement campaigns.
+Let’s look at how you can solve each problem with different types of customer engagement campaigns.

 You can use your existing customers to grow your base of new customers through a referral program.

-Set up email campaigns for your existing customer base to promote the program in which your existing customer gets a free gift or a free month’s subscription in exchange for successfully sending a friend to your website to sign up or buy something.
+Set up email campaigns to your existing customers to promote the program in which your existing customer gets a free gift or a free month’s subscription in exchange for successfully sending a friend to your website to sign up or buy something.

 If your problem is growing your sales per customer

-If you’re aiming to increase the number of sales per customer, you could start a volume-based discount program to incentivise them.
-Here, your loyal customer base would get a discount if they buy your product in bigger quantities.
+If you’re aiming to increase the number of sales per customer, you could start a volume-based discount program to incentivize them.
+Here, your customers would get a discount if they buy your product in bigger quantities.